wp-plugins/xgen-date-information/readme.txt

 2. You can see the different column added like Last Activated, Last Deactivated, Install Date and Last Updated Date and then ability to sort plugins information by Install Date, Activated Date, Deactivated Date and ability to sort plugins information for the same.

 == Changelog ==

+= Version 2.2 =
+1. Added ability to sort plugins information by Plugin Name.

 = Version 2.1 =
 1. Resolved the issue where the dates were not getting sorted based on month and year.